Jonathan-Priebe/baby-tools-shop/README.md

    python -m pip install Django
    ```

-5. **Go to the root directory and create a req.txt file for the dependencies.**
+5. **Go to the root directory and create a requirements.txt file for the dependencies.**

    ```
     cd ..